As another Lame Cherry exclusive in matter anti matter.

 leaving was chaos. there was mayhem at the exits. only two exits for the tens of thousands of people in my section. no one knew where to go. police and soldiers were giving contradictory directions. an ambulance(not on a call) had gotten pinned against the fence and blocked the main way out. the soldiers just stood and watched as thousands and thousands of people backed up trying to get out. finally i urged one of them grab the damn fence and move it. one guy tried while the others stood watching, but it was too heavy. i jumped forward and helped him move it and got the ambulance moving again. i only mention this, not out of wanting a pat on the head for being helpful, but to set up what happened next. as i continued walking, an older policeman (late 50's) walked up beside me and started talking. at first i couldnt understand him, and i asked him to repeat himself, he told me that this was the best attended event that he had ever seen. i cant imagine why he would have picked me to say that to. i assume he had seen me helping with the fence and felt compelled to say something.

-at the subway station, the main line heading toward the parade had a warning message saying that there were unauthorized people blocking the tracks and the trains were closed. it was pandemonium at that gate as people tried to find out what to do. fyi the parade area was 8 blocks or so away. inconvenient to young people, an unassailable obstacle to anyone old, infirm, or with little children.
+at the subway station, the main line heading toward the parade had a warning message saying that there were unauthorized people blocking the tracks and the trains were closed. it was pandemonium at that gate as people tried to find out what to do. fyi the parade area was 8 blocks or so away. inconvenient to young people, an unassailable obstacle to anyone old, infirm, or with little children. leaving was easy for me i was on a rail line going the opposite direction of where most people were headed. the train back was not crowded. a mix of locals and some trump supporters.
+Just after arriving back at the parking lot, a down pour started.

 I asked the Federal Government and my Congressman for tickets, I received none.
 The Feds never even emailed back.
 The unticketed area where I was, was full.
 A policeman told me the event was huge.
 The only empty space I saw was in the back of the ticketed area.
+Most of the government employees and soldiers were friendly enough and wanted to be helpful, but didnt seem to know what was going on.

 The media said Trumps inauguration was empty and mayhem in the streets.Other than a few silly sign holders and the closed down train, I saw absolutely no trouble.
 No protests. no smashed windows. nothing on fire. didnt even hear any of it.
 As for the lack of Trump turn out. the place was huge and I could only see my section, but the poor people section i was in was packed. the only empty area i saw was the back of the ticketed area that wasnt open to the hoi polloi. my guess is that cock sure hillary supporters had grabbed up many of the tickets for her historic coronation long before the election, and had no interest in giving them over to any of those filthy deplorables. i'm sure a few #nevertrump-ers did the same.